 Routine is very useful for the Vata individual.
-It helps them to remain focused.
+It helps them to remain focused and avoiding scattering their efforts.

 Favor smaller meals made of foods that are easy to digest.
 Limit the amount raw vegetables and fruit taken.
 Prefer lighter, cooked, warm foods.
 Click here for some suggested recipes.